-MWA: Currently, there are no plans for funding caps for participant training.
-Classroom and work-based training amounts will be dependent on the assessment of the participant by the career advisor.
-Information on current education level, desired career, availability of applicable training and employer demand will determine the accepted funding level for each training plan.
-MWSE does have an unofficial target of \$5,000/per exit to employment for the WIOA program access to a seamless system of workforce investment services.
-Services providers are known throughout the SEMC area as part of the Michigan Works! system and not by individual program or contractor names.
+The one-stop system in the Michigan Works!
+Southeast Consortium promotes the coordination of programs, services and governance structures so that the participant and employers have access to a seamless system of workforce investment services.
+Services providers are known throughout the Michigan Works!
+Southeast Consortium area as part of the Michigan Works! system and not by individual program or contractor names.
 This is made a requirement as early as the procurement process and reinforced through language in contracts.
 It is expected that contractors maximize coordination and work together at every level to improve service delivery and avoid duplication of services.
-AS of 7/1/2020, Wagner-Peyser staff will be direct staff of the Consortium (All Consortium employees are considered "Meritbased staff").
-The SEMC One-Stop Operator works with all partners to reinforce these values and to provide technical support, training and guidance to ensure that services are provided in a seamless manner.
+As of July 2020, Wagner-Peyser staff became direct staff of the Consortium One-Stop Operator works with all partners to reinforce these values and to provide technical support, training and guidance to ensure that services are provided in a seamless manner.